steffenricklin/cgcv-lab-assignments/README.md

 ## Lab 2

+[Link to lab 2 page](https://steffenricklin.github.io/cgcv-lab-assignments/lab2/).
+It contains nothing more than the link that is also provided below.

 Since the game's version that was uploading via GitHub pages did not finish loading, we uploaded the game to play.unity.com, click below link to get to the game: